CARFAX/gridzilla/README.md

 ##Installation

-This library is best installed via bower.
+This library is best installed via bower:

-    bower install cfx-gridzilla
+    $ bower install gridzilla

 Alternatively, you can download the compiled CSS file from `/public/css/gridzilla.css` and include it in your application just like any other CSS file.